 MAC Clauses and Indemnification Provisions in M&A Deals: Recent Trends in Negotiating and Drafting

-Implications of Recent Deal Litigation on the Negotiation of MAC Clauses; Latest Developments in Delaware Statute of Limitations
+Implications of Recent Deal Litigation on the Negotiation of MAC Clauses

-This CLE webinar will provide guidance to deal counsel for negotiating and drafting material adverse change (MAC) clauses and the key indemnification provisions in M&A deals based on a recent survey of 278 acquisition agreements publicly filed between June 1, 2015 and May 31, 2016 and recent market trends.
-Two experienced M&A practitioners who published the survey will lead the discussion.
+This CLE webinar will provide guidance to deal counsel for negotiating and drafting material adverse change (MAC) clauses and the key indemnification provisions in M&A deals.
+Panel discussion will include industry trends in deal negotiation and the impact of the recent Akorn decision.

 - Negotiating MAC clauses